cscott/TurtleScript/README.rst

 The TurtleScript experiment attempts to provide a simple logo-like programming environment which is based on a "real" programming language.
-It draws heavy inspiration from Etoys_, Scratch_, BYOB_, Elements_, TileScript_, `Turtle Art`_, and `Open Blocks`_.
+It draws heavy inspiration from Etoys_, Scratch_, Snap_, Elements_, TileScript_, `Turtle Art`_, and `Open Blocks`_.
 As a browser-based programming environment, it builds on ideas from the `Lively Kernel`_ and `Lively Qt`_.
 The `TileScript paper`_ describes